shibbo/DouBOL-Dash/README.md

 Thanks to StapleButter for the main BMD rendering code, and miluaces for minor changes.
 Icons for the project were made by MelonSpeedruns.

 # License and Distribution
-DouBOL Dash is licensed under GNU.
+DouBOL Dash is licensed under the GPL.
 It is a free program for all users to use.
 Under this license, a person may not redistribute without credit, or make any profit money-wise.

 tl;dr if you take this and make money off of it you will never see the light of day ever again